Check out all the amazing things to experience as well as a photo tour of one of Disney’s most immersive resorts!

 One of my favorite character meals, Storybook Dining, offers table service in a Snow White “fairytale forest.”
 All of the food and beverages were Snow White themed.
 While appetizers are a little unusual, we really enjoyed our entrees.
 Service was also top notch.

 What we enjoyed most here is the opportunity to meet rare characters.
 Before reopening, Disney offered a PhotoPass opportunity with the Evil Queen.
 This was a special treat!
+Check out my review of this meal HERE.

 Located in the main lodge, Territory Lounge offers guests a quiet place to unwind and relax after a busy park day.
 Tree trunks carved into grizzly bears hold up the bar.
 Look for a Lewis and Clark trail map on the ceiling.